ayudevelopers/Perfect-OS-X-Setup/scripts.md

 # Scripts
-Below I'll list scripts that are useful to have on hand
+Below lists scripts that have been useful through my use of OSX.

 #### FLAC to MP3
 OSX and iTunes doesn't support FLAC so let's convert them to MP3.